tmhglnd/mercury-docs/docs/reference/global.md

 ### freesound

 Load a single soundfile from for example freesound.org.
 Go to the site and find the file you like, right-click on the file and click 'inspect' (in chromium browser).
 Search for the `cdn.freesound.org/previews` url in the html, this is the soundfile that needs to be copy-pasted.
 By default the name of the soundfile will be the name you use in the code.
+Alternatively you can also open the Developer Console in the browser and run the line `document.getElementsByClassName('bw-player')[0].dataset.mp3`, this should print the url as well.

 ```js
 // only evaluate set samples once, when loading is done you can comment the line